tingbot/tide-electron/README.md

-# Tide Power
+# Tide

-A cross-platform IDE for Tingbot
+A cross-platform IDE for Tingbot, built in Javascript using [Electron](https://github.com/atom/electron).

 ## To run